-Listen: Tom Brady Confronts ESPN Writer Seth Wickersham Live at 830am EST
+Listen: Tom Brady Challenges ESPN Writer Seth Wickersham’s Story at 830am EST

 “For the past 18 years, the three of us have enjoyed a very good and productive working relationship…In recent days, there have been multiple media reports that have speculated theories that are unsubstantiated, highly exaggerated or flat out inaccurate.
 The three of us share a common goal.” read part of the statement.

-Brady’s own responsem, given to Westwood One’s Jim Gray, echoed the sentiment: ““I see it as I’ve seen it for the last 18 years,” he said.
+Brady’s own response, given to Westwood One’s Jim Gray, echoed the sentiment: ““I see it as I’ve seen it for the last 18 years,” he said.
 “That we’re all there to do a job and that’s to go out and do our best to help the team win.
 That’s been very consistent here.
 That’s been a big reason why our team has been so successful, and I don’t see that any different going into this week.”

 And so, here we are.
-Prior to the biggest game of the season for the Patriots – a playoff game against the Tennessee Titans, we get quite the undercard: Tom Brady versus Wickersham, live on air, 830am EST. Sports Radio legends Kirk and Callahan moderating.
+Prior to the biggest game of the season for the Patriots – a playoff game against the Tennessee Titans, we get quite the undercard: Tom Brady versus Wickersham, live on air, 830am EST. Sports Radio legends Kirk and Callahan in the middle.
 As the Patriots approach their playoff game this Saturday against the Titans, nipping the story in the bud this particular way could serve as a galvanizing force…or cause an unnecessary distraction if Brady loses his cool or comes off unprofessionally.

+Or that was the initial pitch, anyway.
+As the morning moved on the story changed into Brady being on the show first to rebut, followed by Wickersham rebuttal of the rebuttal – dispelling initial reports on they’d be on simultaneously.

-Regardless, it’ll certainly be more entertaining than Bills v Jags.
+Regardless of the lack of direct conflict, it’ll certainly be more entertaining than Bills v Jags.
 I’d listen.

 Leave a Reply